vvulpes0/stol/README.md

 * Press the reset button beneath the CPU
 * Start the system clock (Simulate > Auto-Tick Enabled: enable)

+## The STOLE Emulator
+There is also an emulator written in C, `stole`.
+To run a program there, execute it with your source file as an argument or as a filter on your source file:

+    $ stole file.lcode

+or

+    $ stole <file.lcode

+This will run the program,
+reading keyboard input from the controlling terminal, printing any generated output to the standard output, and printing, at the end, a summary of the system state.

+In order to build `stole`, you need:

+* a C compiler, targeting C99 or later
+* `make`, be that GNU make or BSD make
+* a Unix-like system

+With these available, run `make` in the `tools` directory and you should find `stole` in that directory.

+    $ cd tools && make stole

 ## Writing Programs
 Consult the `documentation.pdf` for a complete reference on programming in assembly language for this system.